shieldgenerator7/CreatureCombat/CreatureCombatTerritory.md

 1. Reveal your creatures deployed at that land.
 2. Count up your creatures’ total power at that land.
-3. Determine which player has the higher total power.
+3. Determine which player has the highest total power.
-4. The player with the highest total power takes that land.
+4. If you have the highest total power, you claim that land.
-    1. If the total powers are tied for highest, the land does not get claimed.
+    1. If two or more players are tied for highest total power, the land does not get claimed.
+5. If you claim the land, put it in your land pile.

 ## Round End

 When the round ends, do the following:

-1. Return creatures in the Returning pile to your Ready pile.
-2. If you have Resting piles with time counters on them, remove 1 time counter from each Resting pile.
+1. If you have Resting piles with Rest counters on them,
+    1. Remove 1 Rest counter from each Resting pile.
-    1. If any Resting piles now have 0 time counters, move them into your Returning pile.
+    2. If a Resting pile now has 0 Rest counters, move it into your Returning pile.
-3. Take deployed creatures and move them into your Returning pile.
+2. Pull back your deployed creatures.
+    1. If a creature has Base Power 0 or less, put 1 additional Rest counter on it.
-    1. If they have time counters on them, instead place them in separate Resting piles based on how many time counters they have.
+    2. If a creature has at least 1 Rest counter on it, place it in a separate Resting pile based on how many Rest counters it has.
-4. If you have claimed lands, for each land card you have, you may remove a Rest counter from a single creature.
-You may remove multiple from a single creature, or remove them from different creatures.
-Move the creatures into the Resting pile with the matching number of Rest counters.
-If a creature’s last Rest counter is removed this way, put it into the Returning pile.
+    3. If a creature has no Rest counters on it, then place it in your Returning pile.
+3. If you have lands in your land pile,
+    1. For each land card, you may remove 1 Rest counter from 1 creature.
+    2. Move that creature to the Resting pile that has the same amount of Rest counters.
+    3. If that creature’s last Rest counter is removed, move it to your Returning pile.
+    4. You may remove multiple Rest counters from a single creature.
+    5. You may remove Rest counters from multiple creatures.
+4. Return creatures in your Returning pile to your Ready pile.

 Then move onto the next round.